 EXCEMPILS Scholar Opportunity

-The Excellence in Multilingual Personnel in Illinois Schools (EXCEMPILS) training project is designed to address state needs for highly qualified bilingual/multilingual special educators, speech-language pathologists and occupational therapists with specialized academic, clinical, research and leadership training to:
+The Excellence in Multilingual Personnel in Illinois Schools (EXCEMPILS) training project is designed to address the need for highly qualified special educators, speech-language pathologists and occupational therapists with specialized academic, clinical, research and leadership training to:

-• Engage in interprofessional, collaborative teamwork to support the provision of inclusive and differentiated instruction to bilingual/multilingual students with disabilities with interdisciplinary service needs (e.g., autism, intellectual disability, and Down syndrome).
+• Engage in interprofessional, collaborative teamwork to support tailored and adaptive instruction to students with specialized educational needs (e.g., autism, intellectual disability, and Down syndrome).

 Grant support will cover a significant portion of scholars’ tuition.
 The project is funded through a competitive, 5-year federal grant (2023-2028) awarded from the Office of Special Education and Rehabilitative Services, U.S. Department of Education:

-• Occupational therapy scholars will complete their MOT degree and all standards of the American Occupational Therapy Association’s (AOTA) Accreditation Council of Occupational Therapy Education (ACOTE) required to sit for the National Board Certification in Occupational Therapy (NBCOT) exam and achieve high training standards for practice as bilingual/multilingual and culturally responsive personnel.
+• Occupational therapy scholars will complete their MOT degree and all standards of the American Occupational Therapy Association’s (AOTA) Accreditation Council of Occupational Therapy Education (ACOTE) required to sit for the National Board Certification in Occupational Therapy (NBCOT) exam and achieve high training standards for practice as multilingual personnel.

 • Special education project scholars will complete their M.S.Ed. degree in Special Education and requirements to apply for the Illinois State Board of Education (ISBE) Special Education Endorsement and Bilingual Approval.